bytearchive/rendercat/README.md

 ```
   /api/<api-version>/<module>/<function>
 ```
+The current api version is 0.1.

-The function should take only a single argument, the Rendercat object which supplies a function for rendering URLs:
+The function should take only a single argument, the `rc` (Rendercat) object which also supplies a function for rendering URLs:

 ```JavaScript
 function render(rc) {